High Season (film)

 High Season is a 1987 British romantic comedy film directed by Clare Peploe.
 It is a comedy about tourism, set on the Greek island of Rhodes; vacationers from rich countries taking over the most spectacular scenery at the most desirable times of the year.
 There are nine principal characters, a mixture of English, Greek, and a Greek-American.
 It was written by director Clare Peploe with her brother Mark.

 Plot

-Katherine (Jacqueline Bisset) is an English photographer who, with her husband Patrick (James Fox), came to live at a coastal town on Rhodes before the tourists discovered it.
-Their thirteen-year-old daughter Chloe (Ruby Baker) grew up there, and even though Kath and Patrick have separated, they have both stayed on.
+Katherine is an English photographer who, with her husband Patrick, came to live at a coastal town on Rhodes before the tourists discovered it.
+Their thirteen-year-old daughter Chloe grew up there, and even though Kath and Patrick have separated, they have both stayed on.
 He supports himself through his sculpture pieces, which Kath despises, and she, by her photography books featuring antiquities and peasant life, which he finds fuddy-duddy.